OpenLMIS/openlmis-ref-distro/docs/source/conventions/performanceTips.rst

 indexed (and well indexed), the database may even avoid a trip to disk, which typically can bring this check in under a millisecond.

-Make sure that the returning object is as minimal as possible.Sometimes an endpoint returns the whole DTO whether basic DTO is enough.
-Some of the properties included in the full DTO are unnecessary in the given endpoint are not included in the basic version so we can simply use the second one.
+Make sure that the returning object is as minimal as possible.
+Sometimes an endpoint returns the whole representation while a basic representation is enough.
+Some of the properties included in the full DTO are unnecessary in the given endpoint and not included in the basic version so we can simply use the second one.
 You can also use expand pattern to minimize the entity size in the response.

 Expand pattern